Jberczel/jberczel.github.io/_posts/2014-05-01-build-a-minimalist-blog.md

 ---
 ##Purpose of this blog

-I am currently working on projects in the [Odin curriculum](http://www.theodinproject.com/courses).
+I am currently working on projects in the [Odin curriculum ](http://www.theodinproject.com/courses).

 This website serves two purposes: